coolaks21/InsightDataEngineering/README.md

 1. Verify you have latest version of JAVA jre/jdk on ur machine i.e. 1.8 If not, install it.

-2. Make sure "tweets.txt", "TwitterProject.jar" and "run.sh" are in the same directory.
+2. Make sure "TwitterProject.jar" and "run.sh" are in the same directory.

 3. Open the "Terminal" and go to the directory in which the above files are stored.